Less than 10 percent of people with cancer in the United States participate in clinical trials. Here are some reasons why.

 Physician-related and patient-related barriers, such as not being asked to participate or refusing to participate, made up the remaining 23 percent.

-The American Cancer Society Cancer Action Network (ACS CAN) is recommending big changes in the eligibility criteria for cancer clinical trials.
+The American Cancer Society Cancer Action Network (ACS CAN) is

 Mark Fleury, PhD, MS, a policy principal and emerging science researcher at ACS CAN who co-authored the Unger study, told Healthline that expanding trial locations, updating eligibility criteria, and encouraging physicians to discuss clinical trial options with their patients will increase enrollment.